pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 Bank account or service \
 Other financial service

-The dashboard can be seen [here](https://analysis-of-financial-complaints.streamlit.app/) `
+Interesting trends can be seen from the historical data.
+The dashboard regarding the same can be seen [here](https://analysis-of-financial-complaints.streamlit.app/)
+`
 ## Preprocessing and Feature engineering